OpenRCT2/OpenRCT2/readme.md

 ---

-# 5. Licence
+# 5. License
+**OpenRCT2**, an open-source re-implementation of RollerCoaster Tycoon 2.

+Copyright (C) 2014 OpenRCT2 contributors

-**OpenRCT2** is licensed under the GNU General Public License version 3.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ---